China's 'fake' Apple stores thrive ahead of new iPhone launch

 Back at the tech mall, Yang Fei, owner of a shop that helps unauthorized dealers set up specialized cellphone stores, said it might be time for Apple dealers to think about switching to other brands.

-“Look at all the shops out there on the street.
-It would be tough to do the Apple business this year,” she said.
-“It might be better if you do Huawei.”
-(Reporting By Yimou Lee; Additional reporting by Venus Wu, Jess Macy Yu and Bobby Yip; Editing by Anne Marie Roantree and Alex Richardson)
+Reporting By Yimou Lee; Additional reporting by Venus Wu, Jess Macy Yu and Bobby Yip; Editing by Anne Marie Roantree, Alex Richardson and Stephen Coates